convert(varchar, FIELD_NAME, FORMAT_NUMBER_FROM_CHART)

 SQL: Insert from another table

-INSERT INTO Table1 (ab)
+INSERT INTO Table1 (a, b)

 SELECT c, d